 Project Management Methodologies and Frameworks

 All team members need to know their project manager will be there for them if problems arise, and inevitably they will.
 Meetings shouldn't be a burden for the team, cooperation should be seamless, conflicts solved rapidly and smoothly.
 All the while, costs need to be kept under a watchful eye, and deadlines met on time.
 Performance indicators and reports play the key role here, although one should beware—team members must focus on their tasks rather than on KPIs.
-These are only tools for the manager to help them intervene on time where necessary.
+These are only tools for the manager to help them intervene on time when necessary.

 Monitoring and control include scrutinizing the project's scope and keeping all activities on the right track.
 Sometimes clients or stakeholders will demand additions or changes to the original project requirements.
 A project manager has to know when to accept these demands, when to negotiate, and when to say no.